 Animation Age Ghetto: This trope has been the bane of the Sonic the Hedgehog franchise for many years.
 While Sega marketed the character as a "cool and edgy" alternative to the squeaky-clean Mario and while the series began to try out much more dramatic storytelling following Sonic Adventure, there was a lot of pushback against the idea that a series starring a blue cartoon hedgehog would even try to be serious, with Sonic the Hedgehog (2006) being the final straw.
 Sega seemed to be taking it to heart since every game afterwards increasingly became Lighter and Softer and Denser and Wackier, much to the frustration of fans who liked their dramatic storytelling.

-Archive Panic: Nearly seventy games in twenty years, several animated TV shows, countless cameos in other series, and several comic series, one of which has been around since Sonic's heydey, and is still going to this day.
+Archive Panic: Nearly seventy games in 25 years, several animated TV shows, countless cameos in other series, and several comic series, one of which had been around since Sonic's heyday, and ran until July 2017.